amckinney/terraform-provider-vellum/CONTRIBUTING.md

 ## Overrides

 The package structure is setup so that it's easy to extend the behavior of the generated code.
-Maintainers can simply edit the types deposited as the root of the `internal/terraform` package, which includes the following:
+Maintainers can simply edit any of the files that end in `hooks.go`, such as the following:

-- `internal/terraform/provider.go`
+- `internal/terraform/documentindex/data_source_hooks.go`
-- `internal/terraform/datasource/...`
+- `internal/terraform/documentindex/resource_hooks.go`
-- `internal/terraform/resource/...`
+- `internal/terraform/hooks.go`

-Note that _none_ of the files generated in the `internal/terraform/base/...` directory are expected to be edited.
+Note that _none_ of the other files are expected to be edited.

 ### Adding an override